- Explanatory Notes, January 2004

 8 The statistics on country of birth, citizenship, residence or main destination have certain limitations because of reporting on passenger cards.
 For instance, United Kingdom includes England, Scotland and Wales.
 Similarly Korea includes both the Republic of Korea and the Democratic People's Republic of Korea.

 9 Overseas arrival and departure statistics are derived from a combination of full enumeration and sampling.
 All permanent movements and all movements with a duration of stay of one year or more are fully enumerated.
 All movements with a duration of stay of less than one year are sampled.
 Statistics relating to these movements are therefore estimates which may differ from statistics which would have been obtained if details of all these movements had been processed.
-Sample standard errors can be found in the Standard Errors section of this publication.
+Sample standard errors can be found in the Standard Errors section under Quality Measures of this publication.

 10 Since January 1997 variable sample skips have been used in the selection of records to be sampled.
 Separate skips are applied for each country of citizenship and the skips may vary for each processing month.
 Over a year about 3.5% of all short term movements are selected for sampling.